Learn Editing With Aurora HDR 2018 – Example: Italy’s Rainy Beach

 While the image came out great straight after tone mapping it (simply drag and drop the single image file into Aurora HDR), there are some things we need to do.
+Having said that, you will see they are easy and fast when you learn editing with Aurora HDR.
 To start, we need to get some work done to draw the eye of the viewer towards the center of the photo.
 For this, we will increase the saturation, create a vignette, and change the light in general a little bit.

 For the color part, simply create a new adjustment layer on the top right-hand corner and increase the saturation slider.
 Once done, hit the brush symbol next to the new layer and use the gradient tool to place the area with increased saturation over the center of the image.
 This is so simple, test it for yourself!
 Step one, done,

 Step Two – Change the Lighting of the Photo (3:30 min)